 No Place Name Address/location Statement of significance Physical Description Management Category Federation Gothic and Inter War Gothic styles.
 The place has historic value for its association with periods of development of the district in the early 20th century, the Inter War and Post-World War Two periods.
 The place has social value for its provision of religious and social services to the Bassendean community at this site Catholic cross is located on top of parapet gable and a small circular window over larger pointed arch window.
 Concrete tracery to windows with stained leadlight glazing.
 48 Anglican Rectory (fmr) Lots 10-11 (No. 4) Wilson Street, Bassendean since 1915, and in the district since 1909.
 The place has aesthetic value as a good, intact example of the Inter War Californian Bungalow Style executed in brick.
 The place has historic value for its association with the development of the district in the Inter War period.
 The place has historic value for its association with the establishment and development of the Anglican Church in the district.
-The place has social value for the members of the community who would have known the place as the Anglican A single storey brick and zincalume residence with a verandah enclosing three sides of the front of the residence.
+The place has social value for the members of the community who would have known the place as the Anglican residence with a verandah enclosing three sides of the front of the residence.
 The simple pitched roof has a separate roof over the verandah.
 The timber doors and windows on the main elevations appear to date from the original construction.
 The residence is set within a large property of mature trees and well-established gardens.
-A carport with a pitched roof of a more recent construction is located on a lower level Considerable Category 2
+A carport Considerable Category 2